tejpochiraju/tejpochiraju.github.io/content/blog/frappe-otp-auth.md

 ```

-We then call expose these functions via an `api.py`:
+We then expose these functions via `api.py` so they can be called from our mobile apps:

 ```python
 import frappe